L3Gaunt/math_contexter/PLANNING.md

 - a simple scroll function where you can enter a range, and it prints the text + the referenced definitions

 More detailed plan for research.
 Concrete things:
- [ ] set up an environment to try different prompts/workflows?
+ [PROGRESS] set up an environment to try different prompts/workflows?
-      [ ] set up an envir
+      [ ] upload on langtrace??
  [ ] figure out how to extract INTRODUCTIONS of concepts
      - [ ] try the simplest possible thing, wrapping in prompts.
  [ ] figure out how to extract REFERENCES to concepts